TheCouponBureau-org/8112-validation-node/README.md

 ```

 The **basket** contains the items a user has bought, and **coupons** include the **8112 coupons** scanned at the checkout counter.
 This can be a bundle ID, fetch code, single serialized data string, FSI coupon, or any combination.

+**retailer_email_domain** is the email domain of the retailer.
+This is used to validate the coupons using accelerator API.

 The function calculates the **discount**, makes necessary API calls to the **TCB backend**, and selects the best possible discount.
 It returns: